Marapé Dunes: nature and adventure on the coast of Jequiá da Praia (AL)

 Atrações turísticas no município de Jequiá da Praia

-Jequiá da Praia and Marapé Dunes Tourist Attractions
+Attractions in Jequiá da Praia and the Marapé Dunes Tourist Complex

-- Barra do Jequiá Beach, famous for its white sand and clear waters, located a short distance from the mouth of the Jequiá River.
+- Barra do Jequiá Beach — white sand and clear waters, near the mouth of the Jequiá River.

 Marapé Dunes Tourist Complex